HANSOL LEE

 prof_pic.png

 Hello!
 I’m a Ph.D. candidate in Education Data Science at Stanford University, advised by Professor Ben Domingue.
-I study the gap between what algorithmic systems are designed to do and how they actually operate in sociotechnical contexts.
+I study the gap between what algorithmic systems are designed to do and how they actually operate in practice.

 My work spans human-AI decision-making, algorithmic fairness, and measurement.
 I approach these questions from two sides: (1) the deployment side, examining how algorithmic tools reshape human decision-making in practice; and (2) the measurement side, asking whether the models underlying these systems rest on valid empirical foundations.
 I use methods spanning machine learning, causal inference, and psychometrics.